-This page summarizes the most important data and key figures from our carbon footprint assessment.
+This page summarizes the most important data and key figures from our carbon footprint assessment for the company headquarters in Tettnang.
 The full document can be downloaded here.

 Emissions will never be completely avoidable as long as our global economy is based on fossil raw materials.
-Thanks to climate compensation, however, VAUDE is already "climate neutral" in mathematical terms.
+We have already achieved some success in reducing the emissions generated by VAUDE.
+Thanks to climate compensation, VAUDE is already climate neutral in mathematical terms.

 It is really an accomplishment when a company can grow faster than its emissions output.
 This is what is meant by ‘decoupling’.

 We have already explained the subject of "decoupling" above.
-Total emissions in 2018 were roughly at the same level as in 2015.
-Since 2015, however, VAUDE has grown enormously - more employees, more space, more cars, more production, more sales, etc., and so on.
+Total emissions in 2019 were roughly at the same level as in 2015.
+Since 2015, however, VAUDE has grown enormously - more employees, more space, more cars, more production, more sales, and so on.
 We were able to significantly reduce emissions in many areas (see below).
 Reducing emissions even further as the company grows remains a real challenge.
 Read more about VAUDE's sales development here.

 Employee mobility is a hard nut to crack.
 Although VAUDE has a Mobility Concept that is often cited as ‘best practice’, make up a major proportion every year.
 More on our mobility concept here.

 More about our corporate growth here.